7 Key Shifts ANYONE Can Make to Succeed in Today’s Job Market

 The first Key Shift you need to make may surprise you.
 Many think it’s going to be about resumes, networking or how you conduct yourself at an interview.

 Over 80% of the employees here in America are unhappy at their jobs.
 They feel that they’re not valued or appreciated by the employer.
-I would be too, if my career and income growth was stuck at the same stage year after year.
+I would be too if my career and income growth were stuck at the same stage year after year.

 As I mentioned earlier, the days when employers would invest in training up their employees are over.